 The expenditures in the Student Financial Assistance Cluster that meet the requirements for continuing compliance include the beginning balance of outstanding loans from the previous reporting period, new loans processed in the current reporting period and the administrative cost recovered.
 See Note 5 for more information on all loan expenditures.

 Both the modified accrual and accrual basis of accounting use an estimation approach to determine the amount of expenditures incurred if not yet billed by a vendor.
 Thus, those federal programs presenting negative amounts on the schedule are the result of prior year estimates being overstated and/or reimbursements due back to the grantor.

 Matching costs, the nonfederal share of certain program costs, are not included in the schedule, except for the state’s share of unemployment insurance (see Note 4).

 (e) Indirect Cost Rate

-The following state agencies have elected to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance:
+No state agencies elected to use the 10 percent de minimis indirect cost rate allowed under the Uniform Guidance.

 (2) Relationship to Federal Financial Reports

 The regulations and guidelines governing the preparation of federal financial reports vary by federal agency and among programs administered by the same agency.
 Accordingly, the amounts reported in the federal financial reports do not necessarily agree with the amounts reported in the accompanying schedule, which is prepared on the basis explained in Note 1(c).